freespace/arduino-ADS7825/README.md

 # arduino-ADS7825

-Simple arduino program to interface with an ADS7825, a 4 channel 16bit ADC from TI.
+Simple Arduino program to interface with an ADS7825, a 4 channel 16bit ADC from TI.
+Note that the C version is way ahead of the Arduino implementation, but the Arduino implementation should still work.

 # Communication